shenwei356/LexicMap/docs/content/faqs/_index.md

 For index building.
 - More CPUs would accelerate indexing.
 - The memory occupation is linear with
-    - The size of the genome batch
+    - The size of the genome batch.
     - The number of LexicHash masks.

 For seaching.
 - More CPUs would accelerate searching.
-- The memory occupation mainly depends on the length of queries, the number of hits, band size in backtracking.
+- The memory occupation mainly depends on the length of queries, the number of hits, and band size in backtracking.

 ### Why is LexicMap slow for batch searching?